JOHN DENT I

 9. Christian Dent wed Thomas Suite

 John became one of the leading planters in Maryland.
-On November 9, 1673, he patented "Promise" for 140 acres and the next year he patented "Barnaby" of 60 acres.
+On November 9, 1673, he patented "Promise" for 140 acres.
+He had surveyed on 5/2/1673 "Barnaby" of 60 acres.
 Barnaby was in Chaptico Hundred of St. Mary’s County and became his dwelling-plantation.
 Before his death he came the proprietor through purchase and inheritance of an estate exceeding 3000 acres.

 He was a leader in the community.
 He served as Commissioner and JP for St. Mary’s County in 1679-80 and 1684-85.
 In 1683, he was commissioned to lay out the towns in St. Mary’s County .He was captain of a Chaptico Hundred company Calvary in 1689.
 In 1693 he was assigned to regulate military affairs in Chaptico.
 He became one of the first vestrymen of the Chaptico parish.
 On November 24, 1698 the All Faith’s Parish purchased 50 acres from Captian John Dent .
 This land became the site of Charlotte hall military Academy.